How to Determine the Correct Lawn Mower Height Settings

 Benefits of Proper Mowing Height

 As with nearly everything lawn and garden-related, lawn health is at the root of knowing the right cutting height.
-Grass blades cut at the correct height better capture light, rain, and nutrients.
+Grass blades cut at the correct height are better able to:

 The Golden Rule